 This solution addresses the key issue #3.

-The origin ACME protocol defined in the RFC 8555 [2] was designed to help a web server to get a domain name certificate from a CA automatically.
-However, in the current operator networks, an NF-instance-ID certificate is preferred since the NF instance ID is used to uniquely identify an NF.
+The ACME protocol defined in the RFC 8555 [2] was designed to help a web server to get a domain name certificate from a CA automatically.
+However, in the current operator networks, an NF instance ID certificate is preferred since the NF instance ID is used to uniquely identify an NF.
 In this solution, the NF FQDN is linked to the NF instance ID so that the ACME protocol with domain name can be re-used for NF certificate management.

-6.1.2 Details
+6.1.2 Solution Details

 In 5G SBA, an NF is uniquely identified by an NF instance ID.
 The NF profile can also contain a FQDN.
 In order to link the NF instance ID with its FQDN and re-use the ACME protocol based on a domain name, it is proposed to use an NF instance ID to form part of the NF’s domain name, e.g. NF_instance_ID.
-NF_types.operators_name.3gpp.org etc.
+NF_types.operators_name.3gpp.org etc. The format of NF_instance_ID is as defined in TS 29.571 [13].

-For example, according to TS 23.003 [Y], an FQDN for an NF, e.g. AMF, can be constructed as:
+For example, according to TS 23.003 [17], an FQDN for an NF, e.g. AMF, can be constructed as:

 - AMF: <AMF-id>.amf.5gc.mnc<MNC>.mcc<MCC>.3gppnetwork.org